North Charleston Family Law

 Family Law Attorney in North Charleston

-Schedule a consultation online or call our family law lawyer in North Charleston at (843) 701-1695 to get clear guidance tailored to your family.
+Schedule a consultation online or call our North Charleston family law team at (843) 701-1695 for clear guidance tailored to your family.

-When you look for a family lawyer, you are not just checking boxes on a list of services.
-You are trusting someone with your children, your home, and your financial future.
-Families who come to us want more than basic forms or quick answers.
-They want attorneys who will really learn their story and build a plan around it.
+When you look for a family lawyer, you’re trusting someone with your children, your home, and your financial future.
+Families who come to us want attorneys who will learn their story and build a plan around it, not hand the file to a rotating associate.
+When you work with us, you have direct contact with your attorney throughout the case.

-Because of our background in complex, high-stakes litigation, we are comfortable working through difficult facts and strong emotions.
-We have handled matters that involve significant assets, businesses, and closely held property, along with cases that center on parenting schedules, school choice, and decision-making authority.
-That experience helps us think several steps ahead, anticipate problems, and prepare you for settlement discussions or hearings in Charleston County Family Court.
+Our background in complex, high-stakes litigation, including mass tort MDL work, means we’re comfortable working through difficult facts, significant assets, and strong emotions.
+We’ve handled cases involving businesses, retirement accounts, and closely held property alongside parenting disputes over school choice, relocation, and decision-making authority.
+That experience lets us think several steps ahead and prepare you for what’s coming, whether that’s a settlement discussion or a hearing in Charleston County Family Court.

 Family Law Issues We Handle

-Every family is unique, but certain legal questions come up again and again.
-We work with clients on a full range of issues that arise under South Carolina family law.
-Our goal is to help you understand how the law applies to your circumstances so you can make informed choices.
+We assist clients across the full range of matters that arise under South Carolina family law.
+Whatever stage you’re at, our goal is to make sure you understand how the law applies to your specific circumstances before you make consequential decisions.

-We assist clients with many types of family law matters, including:
+We assist clients with the following family law matters:

 • Child custody, visitation, and parenting plans